 What is AYC?

-Ameson Education and Cultural Exchange Foundation's Ameson Year in China program (AYC) was officially launched in the autumn of 2012.
+Ambright Education Group's Ambassador Year in China program (AYC) was officially launched in the autumn of 2012.
 The AYC program was created to echo the 100,000 Strong Initiative, an agreement reached between Chinese Chairman Hu Jintao and American President Barack Obama in 2009 that aimed to build ties between China and America.
 The goal was to send 100,000 young Americans to China to study and build a strong cultural relationship between the two countries.
 The goal was achieved in 2014.

 In September 2015, Chairman Xi Jinping and President Obama brought up the One Million Strong Initiative at a Joint Press Conference, aiming to bring one million American graduates to China to engage in cultural exchange and study.
 A very important component of the plan was to respond to the strategic relationship between China and America that had been built between 2009 and 2014.